 3 Cape Pallarenda Conservation Park

-With fantastic coastal views and seemingly endless trails to explore, the Cape Pallerenda Conservation Park is one of the most underrated things to see in Townsville.
+With fantastic coastal views and seemingly endless trails to explore, the Cape Pallerenda Conservation Park is one of the most underrated things to do in Townsville.

 The Cape Pallarenda headland has a fascinating history.
 The site was a quarantine station in the early 1900s before becoming a location for strategic defence in World War II.
 As you explore the park on foot or mountain bike, you’ll still see the WWII structures jutting out of the headland.

-Other tracks provide beach access to one of the park’s quiet bays, so the trails are one of the most underrated free things to do Townsville offers, especially if you’re looking for an ocean swim without the city crowds.
+Other tracks provide beach access to one of the park’s quiet bays, so the trails are one of the most underrated free things to do in Townsville, especially if you’re looking for an ocean swim without the city crowds.

 Location: Cape Pallarenda Road, Graves Circuit, Pallarenda